 In the forest, a hunter reports to Jigo and Lady Eboshi that Lord Okkoto is badly wounded and heading for the domain of the Forest Spirit; San is with him.

 San walks with Okkoto and her other wolf brother.
 Okkoto is bleeding heavily and losing strength.
-He stops as a clan of ape gods appear in the trees overhead, throwing sticks and claiming that San's actions have brought terrible things into the forest: "Bad things coming—neither human or animal."
+He stops as a clan of ape gods appear in the trees overhead, throwing sticks and claiming that San's actions have brought terrible things into the forest: "Bad things coming--neither human or animal."
 San is unable to smell anything over the blood and can only watch as small animals run from the oncoming threat.
 A boar appears behind them, followed by many others, but they slither across the ground unnaturally.
 San realizes they're humans wearing boar skins.
 Okkoto believes them to be his warriors returned from the dead.
-Renewed but delirious, he walks towards the domain of the Forest Spirit.
+Renewed but delirious, he walks on towards the domain of the Forest Spirit.

 San fears that Okkoto will become a demon; like Nago before him, he's defeated, mortally wounded, and filled with fear and hate.
 She sends her wolf brother to tell Moro what's happening but stays with Okkoto herself, hoping to avert his change, but there's nothing she can do.
 San begs him to stop, but Okkoto ignores her and soon his anger and fear begin to bubble out of him in bloody tendrils as he transforms into a demon.

 As she fends off the 'ghost boars', San hears one of her wolf brothers howling a message: Ashitaka is looking for her.
-An answering howl from the other brother tells Ashitaka that San is in danger, more true than they know—San is knocked out by a hunter's slingshot and sucked into the tendrils covering Okkoto.
+An answering howl from the other brother tells Ashitaka that San is in danger, more true than they know--San is knocked out by a hunter's slingshot and sucked into the tendrils covering Okkoto.
 Demon-Okkoto resumes his rush toward the heart of the forest.

 Ashitaka mounts the wolf to move faster and soon comes upon Lady Eboshi.
 He dismounts to tell Eboshi to halt her death march and return to help Tatara before running ahead, but Lady Eboshi, intent on finding and killing the Forest Spirit, says the women must take care of themselves and keeps moving.
 Jigo is confused as to whose side Ashitaka is on.
-Behind Lady Eboshi's back, some of Jigo's men wonder if they can do without her, but Jigo says killing gods is dangerous business—he's happy to let her do it.
+Behind Lady Eboshi's back, some of Jigo's men wonder if they can do without her, but Jigo says killing gods is dangerous business--he's happy to let her do it.

-Ashitaka reaches the Forest Spirit's pool where he finds Moro dying at the water's edge.
+Ashitaka reaches the Forest Spirit's pool, where he finds Moro dying at the water's edge.
 Demon-Okkoto arrives, still followed by the hunters in boar skins.
 San calls to Ashitaka and he can see her struggling on Okkoto's snout, growing demon-tendrils herself.
 Ashitaka leaps onto Okkoto's snout and tries to dig San out while the wolf brothers fight off the hunters, but Ashitaka is thrown off by the demon before he can get to San.
 He bounces off of Moro and lands in the water, stunned.
 Moro, who was saving the last of her strength to fight Lady Eboshi, rouses herself to confront the demon and drags San out of the mass of tendrils.

 As Moro frees San, the Forest Spirit approaches in its deer form, walking across the water.
 Jigo and Lady Eboshi can see it from their hiding place.
 Quelled by its appearance, Okkoto backs away and the tendrils begin to melt.
 Ashitaka wakes in the water to the sound of Moro's voice asking him to save San.
 He comes to the surface and sees Lady Eboshi shoot the Forest Spirit, though he cries out to her to stop.
 The Forest Spirit stops and sinks a bit when it's hit, but recovers and keeps walking.
 Ashitaka takes San from Moro and returns to the water to wash the demon tendrils from her.